YottaDB/YDBDoc/ProgGuide/triggers.rst

 Triggers
 --------------------

 YottaDB allows you to set up a trigger mechanism that automatically executes a defined action in response to a database update operation on a matching global node.
 The trigger mechanism executes a fragment of M code (trigger code) "before" or "as part of" a database update.
 You can define the specifications of this mechanism in a Trigger Definition File.
 For a trigger on KILL (and ZKILL), YottaDB executes trigger code "before" the KILL operation.
 For example, a trigger on KILL ^CIF(:,1) might clear old cross references.
 For a trigger on SET, YottaDB executes trigger code "as part of" the SET operation.
 Within trigger logic, the ISV $ZTOLDVAL provides read access to the value of global node prior to the update and $ZTVALUE provides read/write access to the tentative SET value.
 This allows you to modify the tentative SET value before YottaDB commits it to the database.
 The term "as part of" means that SET triggers execute intertwined with the SET operation.
-Although it is not yet committed the database, the tentative new value appears to the process as assigned but the process must SET $ZTVALUE to make any revision to the tentative value, because a SET of the global node would nest the trigger recursively - a pathological condition.
+Although it is not yet committed to the database, the tentative new value appears to the process as assigned but the process must SET $ZTVALUE to make any revision to the tentative value, because a SET of the global node would nest the trigger recursively - a pathological condition.
 YottaDB executes SET triggers during a MERGE update where YottaDB internally performs a series of SET operations and while performing a $INCREMENT() operation where YottaDB internally performs a SET operation.
 For all triggers, YottaDB handles the database update event and the triggered actions as an Atomic (all or nothing) transaction.
 Because triggers use application code and are always part of an implicit or explicit TP transaction, trigger code must conform to the ACID conventions discussed in the TP documentation.

 Triggers meet many application needs including (but not limited to) the following: